Río Negro Province: Government

 The provincial government is divided into the usual three branches: the executive, headed by a popularly elected governor, who appoints the cabinet; the legislative; and the judiciary, headed by the Supreme Court.

 As of December 2019, Arabela Carreras became governor of the province, following the retirement of Alberto Weretilneck due to term-limit.
 She is the first woman elected governor of the province.

 The Constitution of Río Negro Province forms the formal law of the province.

 In Argentina, the most important law enforcement organization is the Argentine Federal Police but the additional work is carried out by the Río Negro Provincial Police.

 Political division

-The province is divided into 13 departments: